michaelwdarby3/document_processing/README.md

 JSON is the default export format; specify `--format` flags to add Markdown, HTML, YAML, Excel (`--format xlsx`), or other outputs.
 Use `--format all` to emit every supported artifact (including the Excel workbook) in a single run.

+Whenever Docling encounters a table whose text stream looks mangled (e.g., custom-encoded glyphs), the CLI automatically re-runs EasyOCR on that page and splices the OCR’d table back into the outputs.
+The metadata file (`*.tables.json`) records which tables were flagged/repaired.

 ## Quickstart

 ```bash